YairHalberstadt/fluentlang/README.md

 There are no such thing as classes in FluentLang.

-The only object that can be created is tge empty object `{}`, which implements the empty interface.
+The only object that can be created is the empty object `{}`, which implements the empty interface.

 It is then possible to bind methods to the object.